SysKitTeam/docs-spdockit/get-to-know-spdockit/backstage-screen/options-wizard.md

      * __Settings__
      * __Projects__

-From version 7 and onwards, you can document most of the Project Server settings, list of projects and their permissions.
+From version 7 and onwards, you can document Project Server settings, list of projects and their permissions.

 You can also specify the load depth, which means how deep you want to crawl your SharePoint with SPDocKit.
 Possible choices are: site collection. subsites, list, and list items.
 Be aware that there are some dependencies related to the load depth selection and the available SharePoint information SPDocKit can retrieve.
 For example, if you want to load content types and workflows, lists are the minimum required load depth.
 SPDocKit will warn you if your current selection is not possible and provide instruction messages for enabling certain load options.